Vengeance Moth appeared in comics Gail Simone wrote for DC, from 2012 to 2014.

 Beyond these observed effects, it’s hard to offer a general view.
 The myodegenerative conditions all are different, there are a lot of muscle groups in the human body, and all patients are different.

-Ven might have an exercise regimen to delay degeneration, swelling tissues, cramping issues, joint pains, breathing difficulties… Or these might be absent.
+Ven might have an exercise regimen to delay degeneration, swelling tissues, muscle cramps, joint pains, breathing difficulties… Or these might be absent.

 Muscular dystrophy, part 2